-- The business can save on equipment investment due to communal space that enhances sharing of resources such as copiers, printers, and water dispensers.
+- The business can save on equipment investment due to communal space that enhances the sharing of resources such as copiers, printers, and water dispensers.

 - It offers greater flexibility to accommodate evolving personal needs.

 Cubicle-dwellers will not be caught unaware by new research from the University of Sydney, Australia: About 50% of workers who operate in an open plan office and 60% of those employees who operate in cubicles say they find lack of privacy to be a source of frustrations.
-About 20% of those operating in cubicles offices complained that they were forced to eavesdrop on neighbor’s conversation or were unable to hold private conversations.
+About 20% of those operating in cubicles offices complained that they were forced to eavesdrop on neighbour’s conversation or were unable to hold private conversations.

 However, cubicle office workers are the least happy employees in an organization.
-In addition to the sound privacy complaint, about 30% of individuals who do work in an open plan offices feel frustrated by lack of visual privacy.
+In addition to the sound privacy complaint, about 30% of individuals who do work in an open-plan offices feel frustrated by a lack of visual privacy.
 This is because they have to look at their colleagues and determine whether they like it or not.
 Cubicle office employees are more frustrated by sound privacy than those who have partitions.
 This is because those who have no partitions can see where noise is coming from, giving them a sense of control, even if they have none.

-How do you feel about open plan offices?
+How do you feel about open-plan offices?

 Have you got any contributions you’d like to share?
 We’d love to hear from you below!